cloudflare/cloudflare-docs/content/reference-architecture/architectures/cdn.md

 Figure 8 illustrates how Cache Reserve can help reduce load on an origin server while also helping repopulate cache stores in both upper and lower tier data centers.

 ![Figure 8: Traffic between end users and an origin server showing Cache Reserve as the final step in the architecture of the Cloudflare CDN solution.](/images/reference-architecture/cdn-reference-architecture-images/ref-arch-cdn-figure8.svg)
-_Figure 8: Cloudflare CDN with Tiered Cache, Argo Smart Routing, and Cache Reserve_
+_Figure 8: Cloudflare CDN with Tiered Cache and Cache Reserve_

 ## Summary